Core Candy Machine

 Hidden Settings

 Hidden settings allows the Core Candy Machine to mint exactly the same Asset to all purchasers.
-The design princple behind this is to allow the popular 'reveal' mechanic to take to take place at a later date.
+The design principle behind this is to allow the popular 'reveal' mechanic to take to take place at a later date.
 It also allows printing Core Editions when combined with the Edition Guard.

 Hidden Settings